sermon: Grace, Faith, and Love

 There was absolute harmony within the group.

 This is the way it all began.
 Jesus returned to heaven with the church in its very best spiritual condition.
 There was no conflict.
 There was no division.
 Its members were one with God and with each other.
-It was a beautiful spiritual way, but by Acts the 5th chapter the sin of Ananias and Sapphira had occurred, and revealed that it was no longer one.
+It was a beautiful spiritual way, but by Acts 5, the sin of Ananias and Sapphira had occurred, and revealed that [the church] was no longer one.

 The division is much more apparent as we get into chapter 6.
 There was a dispute over who was being served and who was not being served, and so they had to appoint deacons in order to do things more equitably.